flir-cx/flir-yocto-documentation/rndis.md

 The one described here involves performing a request for a "unlock tool" for the specific camera from FLIR.<br>
 Contact FLIR service<br>
-You should then receive a special able of "unlocking" the FLIR Cx specific serial number.<br>
+You should then receive a special installer file, able of "unlocking" the FLIR Cx specific serial number.<br>
 Typical file name; _FLIR_oss_unlocker_1.1_894001234.run_

 #### Unlock caveat
-Note that although it is possible to unlock a (FLIR Cx) device for development, it is **NOT** recommended.<br>
+**Note:** Although it is possible to unlock a (FLIR Cx) device for development, it is **NOT** recommended.<br>
 By unlocking the device, **warranty will be limited**, even if no additional steps to change software content is taken.<br>
-Although it should be possible to re-lock the device by a certified FLIR service center, this will come with a charge.
+Although it should be possible to re-lock the device by a certified FLIR service center, this will come at a charge.

 #### unlock tool installation
 If you still want to unlock the (FLIR cx) device, here follows a description on how to do this: